A passion for people

 Komatsu City Hall (1997-1998)

-Currently I'm working as an external consultant for Tsunago, developing and teaching cross-cultural communication workshops and at the same time further developing my own 3I-Leadership program.
+I spent 5 months working as an external consultant for Tsunago, developing and teaching cross-cultural communication workshops.

 Link Global Solution Inc.